zaquaz/integrations-core/cassandra/README.md

 ### Configuration

-Create a `cassandra.yaml` file in the Agent's `conf.d` directory.
+Edit the `cassandra.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your Cassandra metrics and logs.

 #### Metric Collection

-*  The default configuration of your `cassandra.yaml` file activate the collection of your [Cassandra metrics](#metrics).
+1. The default configuration of your `cassandra.d/conf.yaml` file activate the collection of your [Cassandra metrics](#metrics).
- See the [sample  cassandra.yaml](https://github.com/DataDog/integrations-core/blob/master/cassandra/conf.yaml.example) for all available configuration options.
+  See the [sample  cassandra.d/conf.yaml](https://github.com/DataDog/integrations-core/blob/master/cassandra/conf.yaml.example) for all available configuration options.

 2. [Restart the Agent](https://docs.datadoghq.com/agent/faq/agent-commands/#start-stop-restart-the-agent).